Keygen: Multi-keygen

 A multi-keygen is a keygen that offers key generation for multiple software applications.
 Multi-keygens are sometimes released over singular keygens if a series of products requires the same algorithm for generating product keys.

-In this case, only a single value encoded within the key has to be changed in order to target a different product.
+These tools simplify the process of obtaining activation keys for users who need access to various software products within the same suite or developed by the same company.
+By integrating the algorithms for multiple applications into one interface, multi-keygens eliminate the need to manage separate keygens for each program.
+However, the use of multi-keygens often violates software licensing agreements or constitutes copyright infringement when unauthorized, and may pose risks such as malware or compromised system security.

 Authors and distribution

 Unauthorized keygens that typically violate software licensing terms are written by programmers who engage in reverse engineering and software cracking, often called crackers, to circumvent copy protection of software or digital rights management for multimedia.
+Reverse engineering of software often involves disassembly of the software with a disassembler.
+The software is then analyzed and studied for its behavior.
+This reveals the algorithms or formulas used to verify the keys, which can then be used to create keys that will be accepted by the software, passing its verification process for the keys and activating the software, without obtaining a key from the software developer or publisher.

 Keygens are available for download on warez sites or through peer-to-peer (P2P) networks.

 Malware keygens

-Many unauthorized keygens, available through P2P networks or otherwise, contain malicious payloads.
+Keygens, available through P2P networks or otherwise, can contain malicious payloads.
 These key generators may or may not generate a valid key, but the embedded malware loaded invisibly at the same time may, for example, be a version of CryptoLocker (ransomware).

 Antivirus software may discover malware embedded in keygens; such software often also identifies unauthorized keygens which do not contain a payload as potentially unwanted software, often labelling them with a name such as Win32/Keygen or Win32/Gendows.

 HackTool.Win32.HackAV

 A program designed to assist hacking is defined as HackTool.Win32.HackAV or not-a-virus:Keygen from Kaspersky Labs or as HackTool:Win32/Keygen by Microsoft Malware Protection Center.
-According to the Microsoft Malware Protection Center, its first known detection dates back to July 16, 2009.
+According to the Microsoft Malware Protection Center, its first known detection dates back to 16 July 2009.
 The following security threats were most often found on PCs that have been related to these tools: